-(d)

 2. Model Resolution

 2.1.
 Demand Models

 One of the most important aspects of model updating is the selection of model resolution.
 In general, these decisions need to be made on the basis of two main competing influences.
 The first corresponds to the ultimate goal of the application.
 To estimate member-level demands, for example, a high-level phenomenological-type model will not be able to appropriately satisfy the necessary requirements.
 In contrast, such model will be sufficient if the ultimate target is to estimate dynamic characteristics to diagnose objectionable levels of vibration.
 In essence, the ultimate target of model analysis would determine the minimum acceptable model resolution.
 In order to conceptualize a constructed system, it is highly recommended to start with a greatly idealized phenomenological geometric models together with the site, soil and foundations, and then gradually increasing the detail and complexity of the model as the system is better investigated (Dubbs 2012).
 The following sections provide brief discussions and examples of the most common physical-based models employed for modeling purposes.